valerii-chirkov/valerii-chirkov/README.md

 ## Info

-I'm Valerii, a 23 y.o.
-Python Full-Stack Developer from Russia 🇷🇺.
+I'm Valerii, Python Full-Stack Developer.

 ## How to reach me